jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 12.

 ### Top 3 HMW
+	Selection Process: We selected top 3 by ???
 How might we...
-	1) encourage customers to eat faster?
+1. encourage customers to eat faster?
-	2) make use of all available tables (space)?
+2. make use of all available tables (space)?
-	3) make waiting time more productive?
+3. make waiting time more productive?

 ## Solution Ideas